Top 25 Examples of Renaissance Architecture

 Ancient Greek and Roman Elements

 Renaissance Architecture borrowed many of its most distinctive elements from Classical Architecture.
 The buildings of the Ancient Greeks and Romans all utilized the same round arches, pediments, and columns.
-Column Capitals of the Classical orders such as Doric, Ionic, and Corinthian, are prevalent in most renaissance buildings.
+Column Capitals of the Classical orders such as Doric, Ionic, and Corinthian, are prevalent in most Renaissance buildings.
 Here at St. Peter’s Basilica in Rome, you can see all of these various classical elements.
-The columns have Corinthian Capitals, there are pediments throughout the facade, and the roof balustrade is capped with marble statues, just like what was seen on some Roman and Greek Temples.
+The columns have Corinthian Capitals, there are pediments throughout the facade, and the roof balustrade is capped with marble statues, just like what was seen nn some Roman and Greek Temples.

 Symmetry